Perspective | Covid left a Maryland woman on life support, unaware she gave birth. Then came ‘a miracle.’

 “Every time a baby cries, I always breathe a sigh of relief,” Crimmins says.
 “Then there’s the moment when you turn to the parent and say, ‘Your baby is beautiful.’
 And obviously in this situation we couldn’t do that.”

 Wilian says Maria didn’t know she had delivered the baby.
 She had been in and out of consciousness for more than a month, unaware of much of what was happening around her.
 She was unaware of how her toddler was spending his days.
 She was unaware that her newborn shared his older brother’s straight, dark hair.
-She was unaware that Wilian was trying hard to stay positive, even as he spent his savings toward their bills and his days visiting a newborn he worried he might have to raise alone.
+She was unaware that Wilian was trying hard to stay positive, even as he put his savings toward their bills and his days visiting a newborn he worried he might have to raise alone.

 He recalls that day Borkowicz saw him cry in the NICU.